 You should go to the Department of GI Physiology, next to Ward 14 at Castle Hill Hospital.

 You do not need to be accompanied by a family member or friend for this appointment.
 However, there is plenty of seating in the waiting area should you wish to bring someone with you for support.

 A member of staff from the department will explain the hydrogen breath test to you on the day of your test.
 This is to ensure that you understand the test and any implications.
 You will be asked to sign a consent form if you agree to have the test carried out.
 A member of staff from the department will then start the test.

 The test is very easily performed.
 You will be asked to provide a breath sample by blowing out into a hand-held hydrogen breath test machine.
 The breath sample is collected with you blowing out at your normal rate, so this will not make you short of breath.
 Provided you have fasted correctly and have not smoked, the first reading should be very low.
 If the first reading is excessively high, we may have to ask you to return in a few hours, or re-book the test for another day.

 You will then be given the test solution to drink, and further breath samples will be taken at regular intervals for up to 4 hours while the test solution travels through your digestive system.
 You may wish to bring some reading material with you for the duration of the test, and free Wi-Fi is available in the department.

 After the test has finished, you may go home / to work and resume your normal diet.
 If further appointments are required for additional hydrogen breath tests, this will be arranged with you on the day.

 What will happen afterwards?

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the GI Physiology Department on telephone: 01482 624036
+Should you require further information or advice, please do contact the GI Physiology Department on 01482 624036

 General Advice and Consent